 Last Updated on

-Children are susceptible to a lot of health conditions as their body is still developing its immunity.
-Some of them pass quickly, but others may turn into serious conditions that need immediate medical attention.
+Babies and young children are susceptible to a lot of health conditions as their immune systems are still developing.
+Some of these conditions get better with time, but a few other health conditions may turn severe that need immediate medical attention.
 Encephalitis is one such medical condition that requires prompt medical help.

 What is Encephalitis?